Muhammad-Ashraf9/PD/EF/EF-Day1.md

 > - object on both sides of the relationship.
 > - if it is nullable then it is not required.
 > - foriegn key in one of the tables.
-> - if one end is nullable and the other is not, then the foreign key will be in the nullable end.
+> - if one end is nullable and the other is not, then the foreign key will be in the not nullable end.

 > [!tip] self relationship
 >